 Here is a brief overview of a few current applications of nanomaterials.
 They primarily represent evolutionary developments of existing technologies.

-|Nanocomposites ||Nanoparticles and nanotubes have an important role to play in composites.
+|Nanocomposites||Nanoparticles and nanotubes have an important role to play in composites.
 Carbon fibres and bundles of multi-walled CNT’s are used in polymers to enhance and control connectivity.|

 |Nanocoatings and Nanostructured Surfaces||Coatings with thickness at nano or atomic scales are in active production.
 The self-cleaning window is one of the most recently developed products in this line.|

-|Tougher and Harder Cutting Tools ||Nanocrystalline materials are used to make cutting tools such as Tantalum Carbide and Tungsten Carbide.
+|Tougher and Harder Cutting Tools||Nanocrystalline materials are used to make cutting tools such as Tantalum Carbide and Tungsten Carbide.
 They are erosion resistant and last longer.|

-|Nano lubricants ||The inorganic materials of nanospheres are used as lubricants.
+|Nano lubricants||The inorganic materials of nanospheres are used as lubricants.
 They are more durable as compared to conventional solid lubricants.|

 Nanoparticles like Silver mixed with polymers are being used to enhance the quality of food packaging material thereby increasing its shelf life. making it last longer and taste better.
 Furthermore, “smart packaging”, through which biological changes occurring in the food are detected is also one of the significant applications of Nanotechnology.
 Keeping in mind the assurance of food safety, various applications of nanotechnology are involved in agriculture and agri-business.
+The importance of nanotechnology in food processing can be evaluated by considering its role in the improvement of food products in terms of

 Electronics and Devices